mvolkmann/blog/src/nushell.md

 Color coding of commands is applied while they are typed.
 When the command is invalid, all the text is red.

+## Terminology

+Nushell commands are often chained together using the pipe (|) character.
+The output of the command on the left of a pipe is used as the input of the command on the right.
+Nushell refers to these sequences of commands as "pipelines".

+Commands that take no input and produce output are referred to as "inputs" or "sources".
+An example is the `open` command.

+Commands that take input and transform it are referred to as "filters".
+Examples include the `where` and `sort-by` commands.

+Commands that take input and display it or write it somewhere such as file are referred to as "outputs" or "sinks".
+Examples include `autoview` and `save`.

 ## Installing

 There are many options for installing the Nushell.